 All responsible employees are required to report all actual or suspected sexual misconduct to the Title IX Officer immediately.
 A responsible employee is any employee who has the authority to take action to redress sexual misconduct, who has been given the duty of reporting incidents of sexual misconduct to the Title IX Coordinator or Deputy Title IX Coordinator, or whom a student or employee could reasonably believe has this authority or duty.
 The District is on notice if a responsible employee knew, or in the exercise of reasonable care should have known, about the sexual misconduct.

 Any person may make a complaint by contacting the Title IX Coordinator or Deputy Title IX Coordinator directly.
-The District’s Title IX Coordinator is the Vice Chancellor for Human Resources Tonya Davis at 2100 Chester Avenue, Bakersfield California 93301, 661-336-5100.
+The District’s Title IX Coordinator is the Interim Director, Human Resources Dena Rhoades at 2100 Chester Avenue, Bakersfield California 93301, 661-336-5100.
 The Deputy Title IX Coordinator at Cerro Coso Community College is the College Human Resources Manager at 3000 College Heights Blvd, Ridgecrest, CA 93555.
 The Title IX Coordinator or Deputy Title IX Coordinator will receive all relevant details about the alleged sexual misconduct reported to the District responsible employee in order to determine what occurred and how to resolve the situation.
 This includes the names of alleged victim and alleged perpetrator (if known), and the date, time, and location of the alleged sexual misconduct.

 Upon Receiving the Complaint – Health and Safety: